FairBalance: How to Achieve Equalized Odds With Data Pre-processing

 In addition, most existing machine learning fairness solutions only affect one sensitive attribute (e.g. sex) at a time.
 For example, on a dataset with two sensitive attributes sex and race, most existing approaches can learn either a fair model on sex or a fair model on race, but not a fair model on both sex and race~\cite{kamiran2012data,calmon2017optimized,zhang2018mitigating}.
 This also hinders the application of the fairness algorithms since a fair machine learning model cannot be biased on any sensitive attribute.

-Some in-processing bias mitigation algorithms can tackle multiple sensitive attributes at the same time by optimizing for both prediction performance and specific fairness metrics~\cite{lowy2021fermi} (including equalized odds).
-However, such in-processing bias mitigation algorithms are usually very expensive.
-Magic parameters also need to be decided beforehand to trade off between prediction performance and fairness metrics.
+Some in-processing bias mitigation algorithms can tackle multiple sensitive attributes at the same time by optimizing for both utility and specific fairness metrics~\cite{lowy2021fermi} (including equalized odds).
+However, such in-processing algorithms are usually very expensive.
+Magic parameters also need to be decided beforehand to trade off between utility and fairness metrics.